swcarpentry/sql-novice-survey/07-join.md

 joining many tables must be better.
 In fact,
-we can join any number of tables simply by adding more `join` clauses to our query, and more `ON` tests to filter out combinations of records that don't make sense:
+we can join any number of tables simply by adding more `JOIN` clauses to our query, and more `ON` tests to filter out combinations of records that don't make sense: